Best towns to stay in Belize

 Accommodation in Placencia

-The town of San Ignacio in Western Belize is an ideal place to stay for nature lovers and travelers wanting to immerse themselves in local culture.
+San Ignacio is a great place to stay and explore for history buffs and nature lovers alike, offering environmentally conscious hotels, lots of Mayan culture, and a strong mix of tourists and locals.
 Located in Belize´s Cayo District, San Ignacio is easily accessible from Belize City by public transport.
 With a plethora of shops and restaurants, the town is abuzz, particularly during the weekend.
 There is a nice mix of tourists and local residents.

 San Ignacio also certainly has plenty of tourist attractions.
 Its great location close to the jungle makes it an ecotourism hub, and there are many environmentally-friendly hotels in the town.
 San Ignacio is centered around eco-tourism.
 You can take a trip to the nearby Mountain Pine Ridge Forest Reserve and admire its beautiful nature and wildlife.
 In addition, San Ignacio is ideally located with easy access to the Xunantunich Mayan Ruins.
 You can easily combine a few days of ecotourism with historical sightseeing.